kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0142 Training centers.md

 \(c\) The holder of a training center certificate may not recommend a trainee for a certificate or rating, unless the trainee—

-\(1\) Has satisfactorily completed the training specified in the course approved under §142.37; and
+\(1\) Has satisfactorily completed the training specified in the course approved under [[Volume 3/H Schools and other certificated agencies/0142 Training centers.md#§142.37   Approval of flight aircrew training program.|§142.37]]; and

-\(2\) Has passed the final tests required by §142.37.
+\(2\) Has passed the final tests required by [[Volume 3/H Schools and other certificated agencies/0142 Training centers.md#§142.37   Approval of flight aircrew training program.|§142.37]].

 \(d\) The holder of a training center certificate may not graduate a student from a course unless the student has satisfactorily completed the curriculum requirements of that course.